TripleG58/D2ArmorOrganization/README.md

 - id: DIM search id (accessible from DIM beta console on click)
 - defecit: false if armor totally satisfies stat philosophy requirements
+- supplements: stats that go above requirements (useful if pairing with exotic armor with deficiencies or accounting for subclass fragments)
 - class
   - "w" = warlock
   - "t" = titan